Roman in the Bible

 But, just as the seven days were drawing to a close, the Jews from Roman Asia caught sight of Paul in the Temple, and caused great excitement among all the people present, by seizing Paul and shouting:

-Now while they were trying to kill him, word came to the commander of the [Roman] garrison that all Jerusalem was in a state of upheaval.
+While they were seeking to kill him, a report came up to the commander of the Roman cohort that all Jerusalem was in confusion.

 And the chief captain answered, With a great sum obtained I this citizenship.
 And Paul said, But I am a Roman born.